The Memory Pane

 The Memory Info Box

-The Memory Info box reveals mean average and peak memory usage for a session, as well as giving you the option to export memory measurements as a CSV file.
+The Memory Info box reveals mean average and peak memory usage for a session.

 The Session Markers box